FrostMiser/Frostica-Adventure-Bot/README.md

 * !hunt - Hunt for wild animals in the area.
 * !craft <item> - Craft an item using items in your inventory.
 * !recipes - Display a list of crafting recipes.
 * !use <item> - Use an item in your inventory.
-This can be used for things such as eating food, drinking water, and scribing spells.
+This can be used for things such as eating food, drinking water, scribing spells, as well as equipping and unequipping items.
 * !char - Shows information about your character.
 * !inv - Displays your inventory.

 ## Survival
 To survive, you will need to find food and water.
 Eat food or drink water stored in your inventory with !use <item>.